artefactual/archivematica/hack/README.md

 Archivematica services keep using the container names and never go through the service provider.
-Requests to the `/api/` paths of both applications do not require a Shibboleth session, so API clients keep working with their API keys; requests that carry the attribute headers themselves are rejected by the service provider (`Attempt to spoof header` in its log).
+Requests to the `/api/` paths of both applications do not require a Shibboleth session, so API clients keep working with their API keys, and neither do the Dashboard's static files and logged-out page, which the browser loads once the session is gone.
+Requests that carry the attribute headers themselves are rejected by the service provider (`Attempt to spoof header` in its log).

 The service provider configuration is mounted from `hack/etc/shibboleth/` at runtime, so editing it only requires recreating the `shibboleth-sp` service.